Summer 2017 UW Germanics Newsletter

 Grunge No More!
 Spring in Vienna students dazzle on the red carpet before attending a concert at the Musikverein.
 Our students received travel stipends from the Max Kade Foundation that made their time in Vienna much more enjoyable.
 Thank you to the Max Kade Foundation for its gracious support!

 In "Introduction to Literary Studies" (German 311), students have hands-on fun with German poems, stories, and plays.
 For their final project (winter quarter, 2017), students planned their own innovative productions of classic German plays.
 We were treated to reports from the director, dramaturg, set and costume designers, and a sample scene from the proposed production.
-Two groups decided to put on Lessing's Emilia Galotti, a timely 18th-century tragedy about the abuse of power over… Read more
+Two groups decided to put on Lessing's Emilia Galotti, a timely 18th-century tragedy about the abuse of power… Read more

 For their Theater Project in German 351: Vienna 1900, students wrote and performed a 'lost scene' from Schnitzler's Reigen, or presented a creative interpretation of Anatol.
 Students were asked to draw on the themes and style of the plays and their knowledge of the social context of Vienna to demonstrate their insight into issues of sexuality and gender roles during this era.

 Students collaborated in groups on contributions to a feuilleton journal modeled on similar publications from turn of the century ViennaTheir completed projects featured their creative interpretations of the cultural, literary, social and artistic trends of fin-de-siècle Vienna.
-Examples of the various articles from the six feuilletons produced: a theater critique of Kokoschka’s Murderer, Hope of Women, an editorial by Freud reflecting on Arthur Schnitzler, a review of a… Read more
+Examples of the various articles from the six feuilletons produced: a theater critique of Kokoschka’s Murderer, Hope of Women, an editorial by Freud reflecting on Arthur Schnitzler, a… Read more

 In one of their creative adaptations in the fall 2015 seminar on German Enlightenment to Post-Classical Drama (GERM 421), students transformed the Austrian dramatist Franz Grillparzer’s gothic play Die Ahnfrau (The Ancestress) into a silent film.
 The play was first performed on the Viennese popular stage in 1817; the silent movie version from our course was posted on YouTube in 2015.
 Then it was blocked for a while due to a copyright claim.
 The copyrighted music has since been… Read more